lawalter/r-shiny-electron-app/README.md

     - Using Windows PowerShell, run ```npx create-electron-app appNameHere```
     - Replace appNameHere with whatever you want to name your app.
         - <b>Note:</b> Your app cannot be titled "app".
+10. In your appNameHere folder, delete folder <b>src</b>.
-10. Move or add files (I typically use the R file pane gui) to your new app folder, including:
+11. Move files (I typically use the R file pane gui) to your new app folder, including:
 - get-r-win.sh
 - add-cran-binary-pkgs.R
 - start-shiny.R
-- Make new folder <b>shiny</b> for:
+- Folder <b>shiny</b> from this repo, containing:
     - shiny/app.R
-- Delete auto-created contents of folder <b>src</b>, and replace with:
+- Folder <b>src</b> from this repo, containing:
     - src/failed.html
     - src/helpers.js
     - src/index.css